uranus4ever/Vehicle-Detection/README.md

 ﻿# **Vehicle Detection Project**

-[//]: # (Image References)
-[img1]: ./Image/car_not_car.png
-[img2]: ./Image/HOG_example.jpg
-[img3]: ./Image/sliding_windows.jpg
-[img4]: ./Image/sliding_window.jpg
-[img5]: ./Image/bboxes_and_heat.png
-[img6]: ./Image/labels_map.png
-[img7]: ./Image/output_bboxes.png
-[img8]: ./Image/yolo-box.PNG
-[img9]: ./Image/find_car_yolo.png
-[gif]: ./Image/yolo.gif
-[video-SVM]: ./project_video.mp4
-[video-yolo]: ./project_video.mp4

----
 ## Overview

-Vehicle detection used machine learning and computer vision techniques, and combined [advanced lane detection](https://github.com/uranus4ever/Advanced-Lane-Detection) techniques in my previous project.
+Vehicle detection project used machine learning and computer vision techniques, and combined [advanced lane detection](https://github.com/uranus4ever/Advanced-Lane-Detection) techniques.

 ![yolo-gif][gif]

+I applied two different methods for detection.
 The steps of this project are the following:

-**1) SVM**
+**1) SVM Algorithm**

  - Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a classifier Linear SVM classifier.
  - Implement an effiecient sliding-window technique and use  trained SVM classifier to search for vehicles in images.
- - Run your pipeline on a video stream and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles. [see full video][video-SVM]
+ - Run a pipeline on a video stream and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles. [watch full video][video-SVM]

-**2) YOLO**
+**2) YOLO Algorithm**

- - Construct a Keras network and implement a pre-trained model to predict in images.
+ - Construct a Keras based neural network and implement a pre-trained model to predict images.
- - Run a pipeline on a video stream and create a console to monitor lane status and detections. [see full video][video-yolo]
+ - Run a pipeline on a video stream and create a console to monitor lane status and detections. [watch full video][video-yolo]

 ### Usage

-`Project-SVM.py` and `helper.py` contain the code for SVM classifier stracture and pipeline.
+ - `Project-SVM.py` and `helper.py` contain the code for SVM classifier stracture and pipeline.
-`dist.p` contains a trained SVM classifier based on YUV color features and HOG features with 17,000+ car and not-car pictures.
+ - `dist.p` contains a trained SVM classifier based on YUV color features and HOG features with 17,000+ car and not-car pictures.
-`Project-yolo.py` and `helper_yolo.py` contain the code for Keras network and pipeline.
+ - `Project-yolo.py` and `helper_yolo.py` contain the code for Keras network and pipeline.
-`weights/yolo-tiny.weights` is a trained weight file (170 M) used for tiny yolo network.

 ### Dependencies
  - Numpy